Scenario-Wise Rec: A Multi-Scenario Recommendation Benchmark: Abstract

 \section{Abstract}

-Multi Scenario Recommendation (MSR) tasks, referring to building a unified model to enhance performance across all recommendation scenarios, have recently gained much attention.
-However, current research in MSR faces two significant challenges that hinder the field's development: the absence of uniform procedures for multi-scenario dataset processing, thus hindering fair comparisons, and most models being closed-sourced, which complicates comparisons with current SOTA models.
-Consequently, we introduce our benchmark, \textbf{Scenario-Wise Rec}, which comprises 6 public datasets and 12 benchmark models, along with a training and evaluation pipeline.
-Additionally, we validated the benchmark using an industrial advertising dataset, reinforcing its reliability and applicability in real-world scenarios.
-We aim for this benchmark to offer researchers valuable insights from prior work, enabling the development of novel models based on our benchmark and thereby fostering a collaborative research ecosystem in MSR.
-Our source code is also publicly available.
+Multi-Scenario Recommendation (MSR) tasks, referring to building a unified model to enhance performance across all recommendation scenarios, have recently gained considerable attention.
+However, current research in MSR faces two significant challenges that hinder the field's development: the absence of uniform procedures for multi-scenario dataset processing, thus hindering fair comparisons, and most models being closed-source, which complicates comparisons with current SOTA models.
+Consequently, we introduce our benchmark, Scenario-Wise Rec, which comprises six public datasets and twelve baseline models, along with a training and evaluation pipeline.
+We further validate Scenario-Wise Rec on an industrial advertising dataset, underscoring its robustness.
+We hope the benchmark will give researchers clear insights into prior work, enabling them to develop novel models and thereby fostering a collaborative research ecosystem in MSR.
+Our source code is publicly available\footnote{\url{https://github.com/Applied-Machine-Learning-Lab/Scenario-Wise-Rec}}.